 JAK inhibitors are a new medication for the treatment of eczema.
 Currently, the FDA has approved the use of only a few oral and topical JAK inhibitors for eczema, but additional approvals will likely occur soon.

 JAK inhibitors can help block the immune system’s inflammatory response.
-The reduced immune response can help lessen the severity of eczema lesions, as well as the number of lesions that occur.
+The reduced immune response can help lessen the severity of eczema lesions and the number of lesions that occur.

-Although they are generally safe, these medications can cause some side effects, which are often mild and reduce in severity over time.
+Although they are generally safe, these medications can cause some side effects, which are often mild and decrease in severity over time.